Mary Somerville: Science practice and writing

 Lord Brougham asked Somerville to translate the Mécanique Céleste of Pierre-Simon Laplace for the Society for the Diffusion of Useful Knowledge.
 Laplace had, in five exhaustive volumes, summed up the current state of gravitational mathematics.
 Mécanique Céleste was acclaimed as the greatest intellectual achievement since the Principia.
 Somerville produced not just a translation, but also an expanded version of the first two volumes.
 She wrote a standalone exposition of the mathematics behind the workings of the Solar System, of which she said "I translated Laplace's work from algebra into common language".
 It was published in 1831, under the title of The Mechanism of the Heavens, and it immediately made her famous.
-Until the 1880s Mechanism was set as a textbook for undergraduates at University of Cambridge.
+Until the 1880s Mechanism was set as a textbook for undergraduates at the University of Cambridge.

-After receiving a copy of Mechanism Joanna Baillie wrote to Somerville, "I feel myself greatly honoured by receiving such a mark of regard from one who has done more to remove the light estimation in which the capacity of women is too often held than all that has been accomplished by the whole Sisterhood of Poetical Damsels & novel-writing Authors."
+After receiving a copy of Mechanism, Joanna Baillie wrote to Somerville, "I feel myself greatly honoured by receiving such a mark of regard from one who has done more to remove the light estimation in which the capacity of women is too often held than all that has been accomplished by the whole Sisterhood of Poetical Damsels & novel-writing Authors."
 The book was praised by George Peacock, Professor of the University of Cambridge, thus many of the 750 copies printed were bought in Cambridge.
 Reviews were favourable and Somerville received letters of congratulation from "many men of science".
 She was elected honorary member of the Royal Irish Academy, the Bristol Philosophical Institution, and the Société de Physique et d'Histoire Naturelle de Genève in 1834.
 The British Crown granted her a civil pension of £200 a year in recognition of her eminence in science and literature.

 Somerville was passionate about astronomy and believed it to be the most extensive example of the connection of the physical sciences in that it combined the sciences of number and quantity, of rest and motion.

-In [astronomy] we perceive the operation of a force which is mixed up with everything that exists in the heavens or on earth; which pervades every atom, rules the motions of animate and inanimate beings, and is as sensible in the descent of a rain-drop as in the falls of Niagara; in the weight of the air, as in the periods of the moon.